Mysea75/ubuntu-samba-file-sharing/README.md

 # 📘 File Sharing Between Ubuntu and Windows 11 Using Samba

-This guide will help you (as a student) understand the **basic concept of Samba**, and then walk you through the **step-by-step setup** with commands, configuration, and references.
+This guide will help you (as a student) understand the **basic concept of Samba**, and then walk you through the **step-by-step setup** with commands, configuration, reset instructions, and references.
 By the end, you’ll be able to transfer files easily between your Ubuntu desktop and Windows 11 laptop on the same network.

 ---